JamesMacek/JamesMacek.github.io/_worksinprogress/2013-12-30-LotSizeWelfareUrbStructure-1.md

 title: "Housing Regulation and Neighborhood Sorting Across the United States <br> (Job Market Paper)"
 collection: worksinprogress
 permalink: /research/lswus
+category: manuscripts
-date: 2023-12-30
+date: 2024-09-01
 ---
-<small>*[Honorable mention](https://urbaneconomics.org/meetings/awards.html) for best student paper at the 2024 Urban Economics Association european meeting*.<small>
+<small>*[Honorable mention](https://urbaneconomics.org/meetings/awards.html) for best student paper at the 2024 Urban Economics Association European meeting*.<small>
 <details><summary>Abstract:</summary>
 <br/>
-In this paper, I consider the effect of minimum lot size regulation on welfare and urban structure.
+<small>In this paper, I consider the effect of minimum lot size regulation on welfare and urban
+structure.
 I show that minimal lots are the most expensive in the low-density neighborhoods of productive cities, and this can explain the sorting on income into these cities and neighborhoods.
 Motivated by this evidence, I construct a general equilibrium model in which households